PARZIWALL/Her-s-for-Breast-Cancer-/README.md

-# BrestCare - Breast Cancer Early Detection and Awareness
+# Her's - Breast Cancer Early Detection and Awareness

 ## Project Overview
-BrestCare is a comprehensive full-stack application designed to promote breast cancer awareness, early detection, and personalized risk assessment.
+Her's is a comprehensive full-stack application designed to promote breast cancer awareness, early detection, and personalized risk assessment.
 The platform leverages advanced machine learning models, AI-powered chatbots, and interactive quizzes to empower users with reliable information and tools to take control of their breast health.

 ## Features
 - **AI Chatbot:** An intelligent digital health assistant that provides medically reliable answers to breast cancer-related questions, powered by advanced language models.